Editor’s note: This is the third in a series of articles about Country Dick Montana, who died onstage during a Beat Farmers performance.

 The production budget for “Tales of the New West” was a mere $4,500, Perloff said.

-However, after it was recorded, “Tales of the New West” almost was not released.
+“Tales of the New West” almost was not released.
 Purportedly, there was a rift about the direction of the band, with Buddy Blue wanting it to be more straight-ahead rock with less comedy.

 “As soon as the record was done, Country Dick fired Buddy and replaced him with Joey Harris and Paul Kamanski,” Perloff said.
 “We said, ‘You can’t do this.
 We just paid for a record and the band we signed was this band.’
 Buddy was nicknamed ‘Hot Head Blue’ because he was always in arguments.
 He was an alpha male.
 We said we’re not supporting the project if that’s the case.
 (The Beat Farmers) rethought it and Buddy was back for two more records and then he quit on his own.
 Joey was destined to be in the band anyway.”

 Raney was a contrast to Blue, Perloff said.

 “Whether the band was too quirky to become famous is one thing, but Jerry really should have been a guitar god,” he said.
 “People who are guitar guys should know who Jerry Raney is.
 He should have been discovered.
 But he’s a very laid-back guy, kind of quiet.”